hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. warning::

-    Since the size of the cells is fixed at a given level and their coordinates are fixed by their integer representation, it is not always possible to build a box in real coordinates where the bounds of the box correspond to a corner point of a cell.
+    Since the size of the cells is fixed at a given level and their coordinates are constrained by their integer representation, it is not always possible to build a box in real coordinates where the bounds of the box correspond to a corner point of a cell.